lk-vila/dotfiles/README.md

 # dotfiles
-Tested with Manjaro and Kali.
+Tested with Arch and Kali.